 A. Intervene at the intersection of health and lifestyle –

-It’s no secret that it’s difficult for doctors, patients and caregivers to change unhealthy behavior, and patients’ personal circumstances, that lead to chronic conditions.
+It’s no secret that it’s difficult for doctors, patients, and caregivers to change unhealthy behavior, and patients’ personal circumstances, that lead to chronic conditions.

 To have an influence, health insurance providers must be present at the intersection of health and lifestyle.
-Social determinants of health – such as food insecurity, social isolation and loneliness that hinder an individual’s ability to alter unhealthy behavior – can be directly addressed at this juncture.
+Social determinants of health – such as food insecurity, social isolation, and loneliness that hinder an individual’s ability to alter unhealthy behavior – can be directly addressed at this juncture.

-Insurance companies governed by government of respective countries should take action at the intersection of health and lifestyle with what could be called as Bold Goal: that the communities served will be 20% healthier because they can make it easy for people to achieve their best health.
+Insurance companies governed by the government of respective countries should take action at the intersection of health and lifestyle with what could be called Bold Goal: that the communities served will be 20% healthier because they can make it easy for people to achieve their best health.

-They can partner with local food banks to learn about food insecurity and how screening for it in medical clinics could help, work with grocery stores and primary care physicians ( PHC) to address diabetes, nutrition and health literacy, which has helped reduce the number of unhealthy days.
+They can partner with local food banks to learn about food insecurity and how screening for it in medical clinics could help, work with grocery stores and primary care physicians ( PHC) to address diabetes, nutrition, and health literacy, which has helped reduce the number of unhealthy days.

-Care in the home is not only the preferred location for a person living with multiple chronic conditions; it’s also a lower cost setting.
+Care in the home is not only the preferred location for a person living with multiple chronic conditions; it’s also a lower-cost setting.
 By intervening at the intersection of health and lifestyle, they can help people make behavior changes while still living in their communities.

-B. Transition from volume to value –
+B. The transition from volume to value –

 The unhealthy behavior and sedentary lifestyles adopted by societies worldwide have had a significant impact.

 But there is a solution.
 In a value system, the physician is reimbursed not for the services, but for the patient’s health.
-The primary care physician plays the central role, including the co-ordination of care provided by specialists.
+The primary care physician plays the central role, including the coordination of care provided by specialists.
 This role enables the PHC ( Primary Health Centers ) to identify redundancies, such as multiple drug prescriptions.
-That helps slow disease progression and lower costs, making life easier for the patient and their care giving team.
+That helps slow disease progression and lower costs, making life easier for the patient and their caregiving team.

 While physicians are embracing the value-based model with aligned incentives, a recent study of Family Physicians detailed barriers, from lack of staff time to a lack of resources to report, validate and use data that have not budged over the last few years.